content-left-bg.png

 Transport assistance types include:

-• Category 1 – public transport passes (bus, rail or ferry)
+• Category 1 – passes for public transport (bus, rail or ferry)

-• Category 2 – contracted minibus or taxi.
+• Category 2 – specially contracted taxi or minibus services

 Responsibilities

-Parents or carers are responsible for making suitable travel arrangements for their child between home and school, and meeting their commitments outlined in this procedure where assistance has been approved.
+Are responsible for making suitable travel arrangements for their child between home and school, and for meeting their commitments, outlined in this procedure, where transport assistance has been approved.

-Central officers are responsible for meeting departmental and government objectives in school transport-related matters and facilitating resolutions of transport issues.
+Are responsible for meeting departmental and government objectives in school transport assistance-related matters and facilitating resolutions of transport assistance issues.

 Process

-To view the process for transport assistance applications, decisions, and reviews or cancellations, see the Application process flowchart for school transport assistance.
+To view the process for transport assistance applications, decisions, and reviews or cancellations, see the Application process flowchart for school transport assistance section in the Supporting information.

 Eligibility assessment